-The operating results of the Group vary from year to year due to changes in exchanges rates, extension of investment property portfolio, as well as general European and global economic trends.
-The Group tries to counterbalance such changes as best as possible by reorganizing and rationalizing business segments which The Group feels are no longer sustainable or have no viable future.
+The operating results of the Group vary from year to year due to changes in exchanges rates, movements in the investment property portfolio, as well as general European and global economic trends.
+The Group tries to counterbalance such changes as best as possible by reorganizing and rationalizing business segments which the Group feels are no longer sustainable or have no viable future.